Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

-Because of the wide spectrum of light that IPL employs, IPL photofacials can treat a variety of skin conditions, including fine lines, wrinkles, age spots, birthmarks, spider veins, and rosacea.
-To learn more about the particulars of IPL photofacials and how they work, check out our complete guide.
+Due to the wide spectrum of light that IPL employs, these photofacials can treat a variety of skin conditions, including fine lines, wrinkles, age spots, birthmarks, spider veins, and rosacea.

 Am I a good candidate for at-home treatments?

 Generally speaking, IPL photofacials can’t treat deep lines and sagging facial muscles.
-However, it can be beneficial for men and women hoping to address more superficial skin concerns, such as fine lines and pigmentation.
+However, it can be beneficial for those hoping to address more superficial skin concerns, such as fine lines and pigmentation issues.

-The ideal candidate has light-toned, untanned skin that maintains some elasticity.
-Unfortunately, IPL photofacials are not a great choice for those with tanned or naturally dark skin, as they can cause permanent skin color changes through hyper- or hypo-pigmentation.
-This happens because there’s not enough contrast between the unwanted skin markings (such as age spots) and the skin itself.
+The ideal candidate has a light skin tone, is untanned, and has some skin elasticity.
+Unfortunately, IPL photofacials are not a great choice for those with a tan or a naturally dark skin tone, as these treatments can cause permanent skin pigmentation changes through hyper- or hypo-pigmentation.
+This happens because there’s not enough contrast between the unwanted skin markings (such as age spots), and the skin itself.

-If you’re taking Accutane for severe acne, you should reconsider getting a photofacial, as Accutane makes the skin extremely sensitive to all light (not just IPL).
+If you’re taking Accutane for severe acne, you should reconsider getting a photofacial.
+Accutane makes the skin extremely sensitive to all light (not just IPL).
 Other conditions that might make you a poor candidate for IPL photofacials include lupus, a history of keloid scars, porphyria, and extreme light sensitivity.